EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.parallactic_angle

 parallactic_angle function                                             ephem Description: Calculate the parallactic angle of an object.
-The parallactic is defined as the angle between the local
+The parallactic is defined as the angle between the local zenith, the object and the celestial north pole measured